urishar/IOT-simulaton-for-agents-network/README.md

 # IoT Network Simulation Visualization

-A small web visualization project for an IoT exercise about distributed agents.
+A web visualization project for an IoT exercise about distributed agents.
 The app shows how information spreads through a random network using both synchronous and asynchronous message passing.